holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/00_funny_graphs/graph_cheatsheet.md

 #### Import Libraries

-This following code snippet imports the library used for graphing and sets up the "style" of the graph.
+The following code snippet imports the library used for graphing and sets up the "style" of the graph.
 There are many different styles you can use that you can find by searching online.